Lesson 3 of 5

 Breakeven = Strike Price + Premium Received

-• Strike price sets the price at which shares change hands if assigned.
+• Strike price = the price shares change hands at.
+Pick a strike you'd genuinely be happy buying at.

-• Expiration defines the contract's lifespan -- 30-45 DTE is the sweet spot for most wheel strategies.
+• Expiration = how long the contract lives.
+30-45 DTE is the sweet spot.

-• OTM options are most common in the wheel: OTM puts give a discount entry; OTM calls give room for upside.
+• In the wheel, we sell OTM options: OTM puts give us a discount entry, OTM calls give room for upside.

 Quick Check